Kandru/cs2-player-sessions/README.md

 {
   "enabled": true,
   "debug": false,
+  "joinmessage_enable": true,
+  "partmessage_enable": true,
+  "welcomemessage_enable": true,
+  "welcomemessage_delay": 5,
+  "enable_city_lookup": false,
+  "enable_country_lookup": true,
+  "geolite2": "GeoLite2-City.mmdb",
+  "player": {
+    "[U:X:XXXXXXXX]": {
+      "username": "TEST",
+      "clantag": "TEST",
+      "city": "Example City",
+      "country": "Example Country",
+      "last_ip": "127.0.0.1",
+      "connection_count": 1,
+      "connection_last_connected": 1739982463,
+      "connection_last_disconnected": 1739982512,
+      "playtime_total": 49
+    }
+  },
   "ConfigVersion": 1
 }
 ```

-You can either disable the complete PlayerSessions Plugin by simply setting the *enable* boolean to *false* or specify a specific map where you want this plugin to be disabled.
-This allows for a maximum customizability.
+You can either disable or enable the complete PlayerSessions Plugin by simply setting the *enable* boolean to *false* or *true*.

+### debug

+Shows debug messages useful when developing for this plugin.

+### joinmessage_enable

+Whether the join message is sent to all players when someone enters your server.

+### partmessage_enable

+Whether the part message is sent to all players when someone leaves your server.

+### welcomemessage_enable

+Whether the player will get a welcome message after he joined the server.

+### welcomemessage_delay

+The delay before this message gets shown.

+### enable_city_lookup

+When the geolite2 city database was added, should the city be displayed on join?

+### enable_country_lookup

+When the geolite2 city database was added, should the country be displayed on join?

+### geolite2

+The file name of the MaxMind GeoLite2 city mmdb file.
+Needs to be downloaded manually from the MaxMind website (free account necessary).

+### player

+All data about all players.
+Make sure to delete or change data only when user is not on the server.
+Otherwise user actions will overwrite it.

 ## Compile Yourself